Cuba suspends consular services in U.S., blames embargo

 Cuba said it "particularly regrets the effects this may have on Cuban and U.S. citizens ... with the negative impact on family visits, academic, cultural, educational, scientific, sports and other kind of exchange between Cuba and the United States."

-"The Obama administration has already weakened many sanctions and it should not fall for this blatant emotional blackmail," said U.S. Representative Ileana Ros-Lehtinen, a Republican from Miami.

-On the other hand, the decision is potentially a big blow to Cuba's tourism industry, one of the mainstays of the island's cash-strapped economy.

-Around 350,000 Cuban Americans visit relatives in Cuba each year according to travel industry estimates.
-Many of them must seek entry visas if they do not have a valid Cuban passport.
+While the Cuban government does not publish statistics on the number of Cuban Americans visiting the country each year, tourism industry sources and U.S. charter companies and travel agencies place the figure at around 350,000, many of whom must seek entry visas if they do not have a valid Cuban passport.

 Cuban emigres who lack U.S. citizenship must keep their Cuban passports up to date through the Cuban Interests Section in Washington.

-Close to 100,000 Americans also visited Cuba in 2012, according to the Cuban government, under the Obama administration's people-to-people policy of cultural and academic exchanges, providing much needed revenues to the hotel and restaurant industries.
+Close to 100,000 Americans also visited Cuba in 2012, according to the Cuban government, under the Obama administration's people-to-people policy, providing much needed revenues to the hotel and restaurant industries.

+Cuban Americans usually stay with family and friends when visiting home.
+Nevertheless, they spend hundreds of millions of dollars annually renting cars, treating their families and friends to meals at restaurants and purchasing goods at state stores, creating revenue badly needed by the cash-strapped Cuban government.

 Cuba said the United States was required under the diplomatic treaties to ensure "full facilities for the performance of the functions" of its diplomatic missions and consular offices in the United States.